suanthuy/learning-notes/English/IPA Pronunciation/Paul Gruber/Lesson 10 - OO, Uh, EH sound.md

     Tuesday at noon in the studio.
     Viewing the moon on June nights.
     Do you remember the woman who lived in a shoe?
+    She hadn't a clue what to do when her family grew.
+    Well, through your help, they are moving in June into two big boots.

 '''

+Food - OO, Foot - Uh